Doesn’t it seem like there’s just too much that needs to be done and it is beyond me to do anything about this?

 You never know when you’ll find someone interested who wants to know more.
 Besides, our children may only understand English.
 Encourage the children to read the translation and discuss the Quran with them.

 Invite your neighbors to your home for dinner

-Most of the time we are so involved with our circle of friends, family and co-workers we forget the people who are living right next to us.
-To be good to your neighbor is an important example shown to us by Prophet Muhammad.
+Most of the time we are so involved with our circle of friends, family and co-workers and we forget the people who are living right next to us.
+To be good to your neighbor is an important example shown to us by Prophet Muhammad (PBUH).
 So invite your neighbors to your house and get to know them and let them know you.

 Make a big deal out of the family meal

 The concept of a family meal is a dying trend.
 The dinner table is not only a place of sustenance and family business but also a place for the teaching and passing on of our values.
 Manners and rules are subtly absorbed over the table.
 Family mealtime should communicate and sustain ideals that children will draw on throughout their lives.

 Make sure you and your family have cultural-type items in your home in abundance that are associated with Islam or Islamic culture.
 Everyone in your home should have prayer beads, prayer rugs, Hijabs, (even if they’re worn only for prayer), gowns, posters, wall plaques, stickers, logo-shirts, Islamic screen-savers on the computer, and so on.
 You want to establish an identity in your home.